Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Preliminaries

 The {\it coin matrix} $C = C(G) \in \MB{C}^{\MC{A}^{\pm} \times \MC{A}^{\pm}}$ is defined by $C = 2K^*K-I$.
 The {\it shift matrix} $S_{\theta} = S_{\theta}(G) \in \MB{C}^{\MC{A}^{\pm} \times \MC{A}^{\pm}}$ is defined by $(S_{\theta})_{ab} = e^{\theta(b)i}\delta_{a,b^{-1}}$.
 Define the {\it time evolution matrix} $U_{\theta} = U_{\theta}(G) \in \MB{C}^{\MC{A}^{\pm} \times \MC{A}^{\pm}}$ by $U_{\theta} = S_{\theta} C$.
 The entries of $U_{\theta}$ is calculated in \cite{KSeYa}.

 \begin{lem}[Lemma~5.1 in \cite{KSeYa}] {\it Let $G = (V, \MC{A})$ be a mixed graph equipped with an $\eta$-function $\theta$.
 We have

 for any $a,b \in \MC{A}^{\pm}$. } \end{lem}

 If a mixed graph $G$ is an undirected graph, i.e., $G^{\pm} = G$, then $\theta(a) = 0$ for any $a \in \MC{A}$.
-Thus, in this case, the matrix $U_{\theta}$ is the time evolution matrix of the conventional Grover walk on the graph.
-The matrix $U$ introduced in Section~\ref{0505-1} is derived from Lemma~\ref{22}.
+Thus, in this case, the matrix $U_{\theta}$ is the time evolution matrix of the conventional Grover walk on the graph, given as the matrix $U$ in Section~\ref{0505-1}.

 The matrices used in our quantum walks are summarized in Table~\ref{1000}, where $G = (V, \MC{A})$ is a mixed graph equipped with an $\eta$-function $\theta$.

 Let $U_{\theta}$ be a time evolution matrix of a mixed graph $G$ equipped with an $\eta$-function $\theta$.
 We say that $G$ is {\it periodic} if there exists $\tau \in \MB{N}$ such that $U_{\theta}^{\tau} = I$.
 In \cite{KSeYa}, the authors provide a necessary and sufficient condition for a mixed graph to be periodic.